 Similar to a second DWI offense, those charged with their second DWAI-Drug offense within 10 years face escalating penalties.
 In New York State, a second DWAI-Drug offense is a Class E felony and if convicted, comes with consequences including:

-In addition, the court may mandate participation in the Drinking Driver Program (DDP), which comes with its own fees and assessments.
+In addition, the court may mandate participation in the Impaired Driver Program (IDP), which comes with its own fees and assessments.

 Third offense DWAI-Drug consequences explained